tagomobile/api/documents/generate.md

 ### Generate Trackable\Non-Trackable code using POST request

-This method will generate Trackable or Non-Trackable code using single API call and.
+This method will generate Trackable or Non-Trackable code using single API call.

 Trackable code will be added into the account automatically.